History of Château de Rochecotte

 After Prince Talleyrand’s death, the Duchesse de Dino became Princesse de Talleyrand and acquired the principality of Sagan, a 30,000-hectare estate.
 She lives there almost constantly, but the memory of Rochecotte never leaves her.
 In her memoirs, she wrote: ” I feel deep, melancholy regret for this gentle, tranquil Rochecotte, this vast horizon, this pure sky…”.
 Shortly after writing these lines, she died in 1862.

-Antoine de Castellane had 4 sons: Jean, Jacques, who died young, Stanislas and the best-known Boni (Boniface), a famous “belle époque” dandy married to the wealthy American Anna Gould(daughter of the pioneer and founder of the American railroads).
-For 3 days, he will celebrate a sumptuous and memorable wedding feast at Rochecotte.
-The town was decked out with flowers, barrels of wine at every crossroads, dancing and singing.
+In 1890, Antoine de Castellane had the castle’s royal stables built—an instinctive marker of his place among the social elite.
+He had four sons: Jean, Jacques (who died young), Stanislas, and the best known of them all, Boni ( Boniface), a famous dandy of the Belle Époque, married to the fabulously wealthy American Anna Gould (daughter of the pioneer and founder of the American railroads).
+He celebrated his wedding in Rochecotte with a lavish and memorable three-day festival.
+The town was adorned with flowers, barrels of wine at every crossroads, and filled with dancing and singing.

 Boni de Castellane, Anna Gould and their two children